Mayor & City Council

 - Councilor Cody Scott

 Council generally meets the first and third Mondays of the month in the Council Hearing Room at the Police and Municipal Building, 723 S. Lewis St., at 5:30 p.m.
-Most meetings are broadcast live on the Stillwater government access channel (Suddenlink channel 23) and replayed throughout the week.
+Most meetings are broadcast live on the Stillwater government access channel (Suddenlink channel 23 or AT&T U-verse channel 99) and replayed throughout the week.
 Missed a City Council Meeting?
-Read a short recap or watch the meet's video here.
+Read a short recap or watch the meeting's video here.

 Images of all proclamations presented by the mayor can be viewed and available for download on the City's Flickr account.

 At council meetings, residents and other interested parties are entitled to speak on agenda items.

 Also, the City of Stillwater will check the files for viruses or other harmful components.
 We will let you know by email if files are approved or not.
 You will have one day to submit new files.
 Your files will be available on the Council Hearing Room's computer on the day of the meeting.

 - Download: Request to Speak at City Council (.pdf)